dray01/dsphinx/_posts/istio_on_GKE.rst

 Note: ``Current latest version is 1.4.3.``

-05. Create an alias using kubectx to make it easier to refer to the istio cluster
+**05. Create an alias using kubectx to make it easier to refer to the istio cluster**

 .. code-block:: bash
     GCP_PROJECT=$(gcloud config list --format "value(core.project)")
     kubectx istio-cluster=gke_${GCP_PROJECT}_australia-southeast1_istio-cluster

-06. The cluster we just provisioned uses Workload Identity for authenticating with GCP Services.
+**06. The cluster we just provisioned uses Workload Identity for authenticating with GCP Services**

 This provides an improved security posture for when applications running into GKE need to connect to GCP Services.
 The application we will be deploying later will be shipping traces to Stackdriver.
 Run the following commands to configure Workload Identity for the default namespace that we’ll be